To start the registration process owner of the horse must be a full member.

 You can either send a check with your membership application and/or registration applications or you can make ONLINE PAYMENTS through PayPal.
 We ONLY accept online payments.
 We cannot take any credit card payment over the phone or through the mail.
 If you are interested in paying online, go through our online payment page.

-Once all documents are completed, DNA results received to the registry, and all fees are paid, after that please allow 6-8 weeks for completion.
+Once the registration process has been completed.
+This includes all documents, DNA results, and all fees are paid.
+After is the registration process is completed, allow 6-8 weeks for completion.
 No certificate will be started until everything needed is received.